 I generally advise patients not wear make-up for the first two weeks after surgery.
-When you resume applying make-up, avoid heavy, dark brands as the incisions and scars may collect the pigment.
+When you start putting on makeup again, don't use any products that are very dark because pigments can permanently darken incision lines.
 However, it's best to ask your surgeon because they might have different advice.

 at this point it is safe to use cover up on your scars.
 The risk is getting makeup and having a tattoo like reaction in the scar.
 However, at this point, the incisions should be closed.